-Rachel Fink's current research deals with the cytoskeletal dynamics in living fish embryos, with a focus on how microfilament and microtubule behavior relate to cell arrangements during embryogenesis.
-Her research was recently published in Cell Biology Education and the educational CD-ROM, The Living Laboratory.
+Rachel Fink's current research deals with cytoskeletal dynamics in living fish embryos, with a focus on epithelial cell rearrangements during embryogenesis.

 Amy Frary's research focuses on studying the genetic architecture and evolution of plant genomes, largely through the analysis of quantitative traits and comparative genome mapping.
 She is equally at home among biologists who work at the molecular level and chemists who work at the biological level.
 Frary has worked with students on the Howard Hughes Summer Research Training program on such topics as the DNA fingerprinting of plants.

 Gary Gillis is interested in the biomechanics and neuromuscular control of animal locomotion.
 He has worked on systems ranging from swimming fish to running mammals and has been involved in projects exploring plasticity in muscle function and the effects of body size on locomotor movements.
 Most recently his lab has been using toads to study the control of rapid deceleration during landing.
 In 2012 and 2013 Gillis served as a Program Officer for the National Science Foundation.
 Gillis is the point-person for summer student programming, federal grant submissions, and Faculty Fridays.

 Andre White's research explores the neurobiological changes that underlie persistent cocaine-seeking behaviors in mice.
 Previously, he determined little-known known epigenetic mechanism, nucleosome remodeling, was critical for the formation of cocaine-associated memories and synaptic plasticity.
 This research was recently published in Nature Communications.
 Through teaching, André seeks to harness students’ curiosity about addiction and direct it towards a better understanding of the nervous system.
 In his courses, students have the opportunity to manipulate the reward pathway in mice then examine the contribution of those specific brain regions to drug-seeking behavior.